joakimkistowski/dockerregistryUI/README.md

       - 8080:8080
 ```

+**Note**:
+1. You may have to replace `links:` with `depends_on:` when running in Docker Swarm.
+1. NFS may cause trouble with the UI volume.
+If you use an NFS volume mount it using the `nolock` option.

 ### UI with access to Registry in Kubernetes Pod

 In this example, the Registry and UI are co-located on the same pod in a Kubernetes cluster.
 The UI uses the local network within the pod to access the registry.
 The example then publishes the Registry and UI using a `NodePort` example service to ports 30050 and 30080.
 In production, you would probably use an ingress instead.
 This example also doesn't consider authentication.